Clarksj4/TurnSystem/README.md

 ### Checking whose turn it is

-The _Current_ property provides a reference to the pawn whose turn it currently is.
-This is useful should other objects need to know if it is a particular pawns turn.
+The _Current_ property provides a reference to the item whose turn it currently is.
+This is useful should other objects need to know if it is a particular items turn.

     TurnOrder<int> order;
-    TurnBasedPawnExample examplePawn1;
+    TurnBasedExample examplePawn1;

     public void CurrentExample()
     {